aquasecurity/bench-common/docs/README.md

 ## Configuration and Variables

-Ccomponent configuration and binary file locations and names vary based on cluster deployment methods, Operating Systems, and Kubernetes distribution used.
+The component configuration, binary file locations, and names vary based on cluster deployment methods, Operating Systems, and orchestration software distribution used.
 For this reason, the locations of these binaries and config files are configurable by editing the `cfg/config.yaml` file and these binaries and files can be referenced in a `controls` file via variables.